sensetence/vue-quintable/README.md

 Add listeners for the following events to handle them as you want to.

-- click:row | passing row as second parameter
+- click:row | passes row as first parameter

-- click:cell | passing cell as second parameter
+- click:cell | passes cell as first parameter

-- expand:row | passing row as second parameter
+- expand:row | passes row as first parameter

-- collapse:row | passing row as second parameter
+- collapse:row | passes row as first  parameter

+- filtered:rows| passes filtered rows as first parameter

-- update:perPage | passing integer as second parameter
+- update:perPage | passes integer as first parameter

-- update:page | passing integer as second parameter
+- update:page | passes  integer as first parameter

-- update:search | passing string as second parameter
+- update:search | passes string as first parameter

-- update:sort | passing object of sort group as second parameter
+- update:sort | passes object of sort group as first parameter

 - component:event | generic event for passing data from child components